 By putting all of your intangible assets in one simple yet thoroughly organized place, you’re better able to manage and control these assets.
 Plus, you might be spending money on things you no longer use, like subscriptions for photo editing apps or pop-up box plug-ins.

 In other words, getting your online business assets organized can save you money!
-When I did this, I identified no less than seven apps and subscriptions that I cancelled and save hundreds of dollars!
+When I did this, I identified no less than seven apps and subscriptions that I cancelled and saved hundreds of dollars!

 If you have a team, an online asset spreadsheet will answer a lot of their questions before they have to come to you.
 You’re no longer the company brain or memory.
 There’s a document—a system—to take your place.